-Are you looking for a summer job?
-In many ways, applying for a summer job is the same as applying for any position — candidates need to show that they have the required skills.
+In many ways, applying for a summer job is the same as applying for any position—candidates need to show that they have the required skills that seasonal employers seek.
 Your cover letter is often the best place to demonstrate your talents to a hiring manager.

-What to Include in a Winning Summer Job Cover Letter
+What to Include in a Summer Job Cover Letter

 First, make sure you're familiar with the basics of writing a cover letter.
 If you’ve never sent one before and have no idea where to start, take a look at this cover letter guide, which provides step-by-step instructions on how to write one, formatting advice, and plenty of samples and examples to browse through.

 Next, you'll want to target your cover letter for a summer job.
-Managers tend to look for two main qualities in candidates when hiring for a short-term placement.
-First up: the ability to learn quickly.
+Managers look for the ability to learn quickly.
 Since summer jobs only last for a few months, companies do not want to invest a lot of time (and money) in training.

 Hiring managers are looking for candidates who are quick to pick up tasks, have previous experience in relevant fields, and know how to ask smart questions when they're unsure.